Another-Ashl3y/computer_science/definitions.md

 Solid state drives trap electrons in a gate even without power.
 They are much faster than other types of read/write non-volatile storage as their are no moving parts.
 This makes them more durable to external sources and therefore great for portable devices however they have a limited amount of writes.
 They are also quite expensive however in the future they will get cheaper as the technology becomes more developed.

+# Systems Software

+### Systems Software

+Software that is ran to enable the functionability of the system.

+### Applications Software

+Software that a user installs for their own uses.

+### Utilities Software

+Software to help maintain the system.

+### Operating Systems

+#### Mutli-tasking

+An operating system that allows programs to run seemingly at the same time.

+#### Real-time

+Operating systems that have tight time delays due to real time applications like controlling central heating or gate control on dams

+#### Distributed OS

+Operating system spread out over multiple devices through a network.

+### Kernel

+The basic component of an OS that is the foundations for it to work.

+### OS Functions

+### Interrupts, Device Drivers & BIOS

+#### Interrupts
+Interrupts stop the current task and push the CPU data to the stack where the CPU will then run the interrupt instruction defined in a sector of code.
+The stack is then popped and the CPU data returned.
+#### Device Drivers
+Device drivers allow other devices to communicate with the CPU.
+#### BIOS
+The basic I/O system holds all the data for a computer to maintain itself in the case of an OS failure.

+### Scheduling

+Scheduling is managed by the operating system and allows the programs to run seemingly simultaneously.
+There are 5 types of algorithms used: Round Robin, FCFS, Shortest Job First, Shortest Remaining Time, Multilevel feedback queues.
+Scheduling allows for other operations to run so that one program does not stop other programs from running completely if it has a loop in it.

+### Round Robin

+Or First in First out is where each process is given a fixed time slice or “time quanta” as wikipedia says and it can only run within this time slice.
+If a process overruns its time slice then it is cut off and moved to the back of a queue where it must wait to get to the front to continue.
+This removes the problem of

+### First Come First Served

+Each process is executed in a queue however if a process is running then no other processes can execute until that process has been completed.
+This can cause issues with long processes however it means that if an important process is running then it will be finished without being interrupted which can be seen as a positive.
+Again this has the drawback of less important processes using this time instead of the higher priority processes.

+### Shortest Job First

+The queue is in order of time taken for the process to run starting with the shortest time.
+Each process is run until completion and any new processes are inserted into the queue at the correct position.

+### Shortest Time Remaining

+Like Shortest Job First each process is in a queue in order of time for the process to run starting with the shortest time however if a shorter process enters the queue then it takes priority over the current process.

+### Multilevel feedback queues

+There are multiple queues with different levels of priority.
+Shorter processes are preferred over long ones and processes with high I/O bursts are preferred over short bursts.
+I/O bound processes (ones that require an input to continue) are held in a waiting queue to stop the system from locking whilst waiting for their signal.